night-fury-me/cuda-environment/README.md

 - `--force`: Forcefully remove containers that are in a running state.
 - `--all`: Remove all containers based on the "gpu-jupyter" image.

+### `uninstall`

+If you want to remove all files and commands of the `cuda-env` cli tool all together you can use this command.
+It will remove `~/.cuda-env` directory and the added path variable in the `.bashrc`

 ---